 - Choose the “deposit” option.

 - Select the account (typically checking or savings).

 - Type in the deposit amount (if the machine cannot already read that).

 - Confirm the deposit amount.

 - Make your receipt selection.

-Utilizing an ATM to deposit cash or checks into your deposit account can save you time when you’ve had a busy week.
-They are available at all times.
-Whether you go to a bank or an ATM at another bank, the procedure can vary as well as a possible fee.
-Make sure you know the rules of your bank when it comes to using an ATM.
+Using an ATM to deposit cash or checks into your account can save time and is also more convenient than visiting a physical branch.
+Many ATMs are available 24/7.
+Just make sure you know the rules of your bank when it comes to using an ATM.

 The future of ATM deposits is a little uncertain in an increasingly cashless society.
 According to the Federal Deposit Insurance Corp., as of 2017 only 15.9% of U.S. households used cash to pay bills.
 That percentage falls to 9.8% among “fully banked” households, which are the 68.4% of U.S. households that have bank accounts and don’t use alternative financial services.
 Meanwhile, more consumers are making noncash deposits through smartphones rather than ATMs.

 This doesn’t mean everyone has turned against cash.
 Some prefer the “pain” of using cash as a way to limit their spending because it’s usually harder to part with real money than it is to swipe a debit card or make an online purchase.
 Other consumers simply mistrust the banking system — particularly after the financial crisis of 2007-08.
 Meanwhile, some parts of the world lack the infrastructure necessary to go cashless.

 The continuing appeal of cash among many consumers should help ensure that you have no trouble finding ATMs nearby and making ATM deposits, at least for the foreseeable future.
 While cards and PINs might disappear eventually, ATM machines should be around for a while.